yaroslavros/draft-tls-cert-update/draft-rosomakho-tls-cert-update.md

 Because authenticator requests are single-use and may not be reused in subsequent authenticator constructions, a second post-handshake message is defined: `CertificateUpdateRequest`.
 This message allows an endpoint to provide a new authenticator request for future use after processing a `CertificateUpdate`.

 This approach allows TLS connections to remain valid across certificate updates without requiring session termination.
 It is compatible with TLS 1.3 and {{?QUIC=RFC9000}}, and can be used regardless of the application protocol encapsulated within the connection.

+The certificate update mechanism in the document is deliberately constrained to preserve the authentication and authorization context of the connection.
+The updated certificate must retain the same subject, attributes, and issuing certificate authority as the original, with the only permitted difference being the validity period.
+This ensures that the peer identity remains unchanged and that application-layer authorization decisions based on the original certificate continue to hold after the update.
+By limiting the scope of updates in this way, the mechanism provides secure and seamless certificate refresh without altering the security properties of the TLS session.

 # Conventions and Definitions